EVerest/EVerest/CONTRIBUTING.md

 of the repositories of the EVerest organization support a proper format of code contributions.

 Every pull request for a feature request must link an issue.
-Pull request for bugfixes do not necessarily need to link an issue, but they should contain a proper description of the bug that is fixed.
+Pull requests for bugfixes do not necessarily need to link an issue, but they should contain a proper description of the bug that is fixed.